Propulsion-Power-TU-Delft/PyShockflow/README.md

 * The code has been written for Mac OS systems, so there is the chance for some path-related commands to not run correctly on windows based machines.
 It should be quite easy to fix.
 With time the code will be made more universal.

+* The system of Euler equations is solved with the forward Euler explicit method (first-order in time).
+This means that the time-step must be accurately restricted below certain limits (case by case dependent), and a large number of iterations may be required to simulate a certain problem.
+The first thing to do when a simulation fails, is to try reducing the `CFL_MAX` input parameter.

+In the future, implicit and multi-step temporal discretizations may be added to increase the flexibility of the solver.